 Ledger wallets do come up on this list, so I’m not going to talk much about them here.
 However, it’s worth emphasizing that where MetaMask falls short, Ledger comes in to save the day.
 Both of these wallets have perfect synergy - they’re far more superior than, say, an NFT Steam wallet, or another no-name project.

 In of itself, MetaMask is super-simple to both install and use.
-It can be accessed from your browser, or downloaded as a piece of software.
+It can be accessed from your browser, or downloaded as an app.
 The simplicity is notable due to the fact that, even if you’re not a crypto enthusiast, and have never before heard about Ethereum, MetaMask will still allow you to take things slow, and learn the ropes at your own pace.

 MetaMask also allows you to access a DeFi and NFT browser on your mobile device.
 You will be able to stay up to date with the market trends, without actually needing to have your laptop with you, or having to use a default internet browser.
 All of the required functionality is built into the wallet in question!